-5.1.3 operation

-See subclause 3.26 of [5].

-This sample shows two operations, shown as strings in the operation compartment of class NotificationIRPManagement, that the instance of NotificationIRPManagement may be requested to perform.
-The operation has a name, e.g. subscribe and a list of arguments (not shown).

 5.1.4 association and association name

 See subclause 3.41 of [5].

 These two samples show a binary association between exactly two model elements.
 The association can include the possibility of relating a model element to itself.
 The first sample shows a bi-directional association in that each model element is aware of the other.
 The second sample shows a unidirectional association (shown with an open arrow at the target model element end) in that only the source model element is aware of the target model element and not vice-versa.